Carbon Pricing in Wholesale Energy Markets: Frequently Asked Questions

 Simply stated, it makes cleaner energy more profitable, and carbon-emitting energy more expensive by incorporating the cost of carbon emissions.
 It also appropriately places the financial risk for developing cleaner, greener technology on investors rather than consumers.

-The CLCPA is a 2019 law requiring 70% of the electricity consumed in New York to be produced from eligible renewable resources by 2030.
+The CLCPA is a 2019 New York law requiring 70% of the electricity consumed in New York to be produced from eligible renewable resources by 2030.
 By 2040, the law requires that all electricity be produced from zero-emission resources.
 In addition, by 2050, the law codifies goals to reduce economy-wide CO2 emissions by 85% (when compared to 1990 levels) and to have net zero emissions in all sectors of the economy.
 Achieving these goals will require extensive changes to the way the grid is supplied, including significantly more contribution from wind, solar, and battery storage resources.
 Changes to the NYISO’s competitive market structures, planning processes, and operations will be necessary to support these goals.

 Why is the NYISO looking to incorporate the social cost of carbon emissions into its markets?